BuntyBru/BuntyBru/README.md

 I'm a software engineer who is passionate about frontend development, Some technologies I enjoy working with include ReactJS, Angular, Jamstack (JavaScript, APIs + Markup).Some of the exciting things which I did in the past include that of working as a Teaching Assistant at <a href='https://www.udemy.com/course/the-web-developer-bootcamp/'>The Web Developer Bootcamp</a> on Udemy.

 Currently, I work as a frontend software engineer <a href='https://strataprop.com/'>@Strata</a>.
 Being the only frontend hire I bear the ownership of the frontend part of all our platforms.
-As of now I am looking to dig onto GraphQl and Flutter.
+As of now I am looking to dig onto GraphQL and Flutter.

 <p align="left"><img src="https://github-readme-stats.vercel.app/api/top-langs/?username=BuntyBru&layout=compact&hide=makefile&theme=prussian" alt="Most used languages" /></p>